Resilience Profile

 From scissors to microphone #

-But the most significant transition came in 2022, when she became the first female President of the Branding Association of Malaysia in its 22-year history.
+The most significant transition came in 2022, when she became the first female President of the Branding Association of Malaysia in its 22-year history.
 As she describes her current focus: “I hold a microphone more than a pair of scissors now.”

 “I want to push entrepreneurs to be future superheroes, train them to stand up and shine,” she explains.
 “I want to give talks that inspire them.”
 The woman once dismissed as Tiny Winnie now mentors the next generation of Malaysian business builders.

-The philosophy of daring to fail #
+The courage to close #

-“You must always be willing to cut your losses,” she reflects.
-“I am.
-I set goals, we set goals and be prudent but I’m willing to let go when things aren’t what I expect.
-I dare to fail.
+“I dare to fail,” she reflects.
+“I set goals, we set goals and be prudent but I’m willing to let go when things aren’t what I expect.
 If you ask me how I have failed, I’ll tell you that I may have failed in doing things the way I wanted but, no matter, I achieved the goal.”